microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/New-MgBetaExternalIndustryDataConnector.md

 # New-MgBetaExternalIndustryDataConnector

 ## SYNOPSIS
-Create a new industryDataConnector object.
+Create a new azureDataLakeConnector object.
+This API is available in the following national cloud deployments.

 ## SYNTAX